PrefectHQ/prefect-background-task-examples/README.md

 python greeter.py
 ```

 You should see the task run in the terminal.
 This task runs in the foreground.
-In other words, it is not deferred.
+In other words, it is not running in the background.

 #### Optional